fog/fog/lib/fog/openvz/README.md

 - This is specified as a string where the '@command@' placeholder will be replaced when the commands are executed
 - The @command@ will contain double quotes, therefore make sure you use single quotes only inside the placeholder

-To connect to a remote ssh server myopenvzserver and sudo excute the command
+To connect to a remote ssh server myopenvzserver and sudo execute the command

     openvz = ::Fog::Compute.new( {
       :provider => 'openvz',